lambdaX/headless-primitives-kit/README.md

 ## Building the Library

-To compile the TypeScript source in `src/components/headless-logic/` to JavaScript and generate declaration files in the `dist/` directory, run:
+To compile the TypeScript source in `src/components/headless-logic/` and `src/hooks/` to JavaScript and generate declaration files in the `dist/` directory, run:

 ```bash
 npm run build:logic
 ```

+This command uses `tsc` with the `tsconfig.build.json` configuration.
+The output `dist` folder is structured to be published.

 ## Philosophy